-To us, community means many many things.
-It means community-generated ideas via the SXSW PanelPicker, non-profit-focused programming sessions, The Dewey Winburne Community Service Awards, the SXSW Community Fund, the Scholarship Program.
+What does community mean to you?
+At SXSW Interactive, it informs what we do everyday.
+Specifically, it means a few things: community-generated ideas via the SXSW PanelPicker, non-profit-focused programming sessions, the Dewey Winburne Community Service Awards, and the SXSW Community Fund Grants.

 A Diverse Community is a Strong Community

 Strength of community also comes from diversity of thought, gender, geography, and background.
 We strive to achieve this goal community-centric goal by utilizing a V-O-W-E-L scale of basic diversity principles:

 Variety – SXSW always aims to bring in new speakers with new ideas (as opposed to simply showcasing the same speakers who make the tech conference rounds).